DateMasamune2000/DateMasamune2000/README.md

+# Description
 You expected an honest description about me but it was I, DIO!!
+# Likes and dislikes
-I like power
+- I like power
-I hate the Joestar bloodline.
+- I hate the Joestar bloodline.